filecoin-project/specs/content/systems/filecoin_vm/message/_index.md

 # VM Message - Actor Method Invocation

 A message is the unit of communication between two actors, and thus the primitive cause of changes in state.
-When referring to a Message in the context of Filecoin and unless otherwise defined, we refer to a _Transaction Message_.
 A message combines:

 - a token amount to be transferred from the sender to the receiver, and
 - a method with parameters to be invoked on the receiver (optional/where applicable).